daneedk/com.uc.heimdall/README.md

 - [X] Trigger delay selectable for a monitored device.
 - [X] Triggercard when a Delayed Trigger starts.
 - [X] Multiple 'armed' modes.
+- [X] Arming delay.
+- [ ] Triggercard when a Arming is delayed.
 - [ ] Button to deactivate alarm.
 - [ ] Redesign the Dashboard.
 - [ ] ..

+## Version 0.0.11
+* Added 'Arming Delay'.
+* Added triggercard that gets fired every secons during the arming delay.

-## version 0.0.10
+## Version 0.0.10
 * Added triggercard that gets fired every second during a delayed trigger.
-* Added more Dutch translations
+* Added more Dutch translations.
-* Added Alarm Off Button (1st version, functional but needs UX improvement)
+* Added Alarm Off Button.
+(1st version, functional but needs UX improvement)
-* Added new icon to Surveillance Mode Button (Needs removing and readding)
+* Added new icon to Surveillance Mode Button.
+(Needs removing and readding)
-* Preparations for beta release
+* Preparations for beta release.

-## version 0.0.9
+## Version 0.0.9
 * Added multiple 'armed' modes.
 * Redesigned the device settings due to the multiple 'armed' modes.
 * Added new Surveillance Mode button due to the multiple 'armed' modes.